-- Candidates who hold a BSN degree from a nursing program that meets one of these criteria 1) State Board of Nursing approved, 2) Nationally accredited nursing program, 3) from a regionally accredited University/School, if applicable, and meet the University requirements for graduate study, listed in the General Catalog under Academic Information for Graduate Degrees. - 2.
-Candidates who currently enrolled in the final course of their BSN degree program at National University or recently graduated from National University with their BSN.
-(Candidates in the RN-BSN Completion Program are eligible to take MSN courses in the last month of their RN to BSN Completion Program) and meet the University requirements for graduate study, listed in the General Catalog under Academic Information for Graduate Degrees including Admission in the Term prior to Bachelor's Degree Completion. - Candidates will be conditionally accepted into the MSN program until the following proofs are provided.
-Students may not begin specialization courses until the conditional acceptance is lifted, by providing proof of the following:

-- Current, active and unencumbered RN license in the State of employment and/or residence - Copy of BSN transcript - Proof of Employment offer in the capacity of a registered nurse (RN)
+- Candidates who hold a BSN degree from a nursing program that meets one of these criteria: 1) State Board of Nursing approved, 2) nationally accredited nursing program, 3) from a regionally accredited University/ School, if applicable, and meet the University requirements for graduate study, listed in the General Catalog under Academic Information for Graduate Degrees. - 2.
+Candidates who are currently enrolled in the final course of their BSN degree program at National University or recently graduated from National University with their BSN (candidates in the RNBSN Completion Program are eligible to take MSN courses in the last month of their RN to BSN Completion Program), and meet the University requirements for graduate study, listed in the General Catalog under Academic Information for Graduate Degrees, including Admission in the Term Prior to Bachelor's Degree Completion. - Candidates will be conditionally accepted into the MSN program until the following proofs are provided.
+Students may not begin specialization courses until the conditional acceptance is lifted by providing proof of the following: - Current, active, and unencumbered RN license in the State of employment and/or residence - Proof of Employment offer in the capacity of a registered nurse (RN)

-If candidates are unable to show proof of BSN degree conferral, RN license and employment offer, admission to the MSN program will be rescinded.
+If candidates are unable to show proof of RN license and employment offer, admission to the MSN program will be rescinded.